garethltm/obsibrain/INFOSYS303 - Solutions Architecture/EA framework.md

 - should provide a comprehensive view of the organization
-	- including its IT assets and business provc
+	- including its IT assets and business processes